angular/angular/aio/content/guide/migration-undecorated-classes.md

 ## I'm a library author.
 Should I add the `@Directive()` decorator to base classes?

 As support for selectorless decorators is introduced in Angular version 9, if you want to support Angular version 8 and earlier, you shouldn't add a selectorless `@Directive()` decorator.
-You can either add `@Directive()` with a selector or add an explicit constructor to affected subclasses.
+You can either add `@Directive()` with a selector or move the Angular-specific features to affected subclasses.

+## What about applications using non-migrated libraries?

+`ngcc` should transform any non-migrated libraries to generate the proper code.